MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/financialCommon/MainAccountCategory.md

 Provides categorization of main accounts

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/financialCommon/MainAccountCategory.cdm.json" target="_blank">GitHub</a>.

-## Instances

-Instances of this entity are listed below.

-- /financialCommon/MainAccountCategory

 ## Traits